AdeolaMercy/devsecops_proj/infrastructure/README.md

-Provision a server in cloud
+Provision Azure VM server in cloud using terraform